-PM10 99th Percentile Design Values (24-Hour) (Ending 2004-2006 Averaging Period)
+PM10 99th Percentile Design Values (24-Hour) (Ending at 2005-2007 Averaging Period)

-- Code for abbreviations: (Cont) Continuous monitor; (HV) Manual monitor, High Volume Method; (LV) Manual monitor, Low Volume Method. - Compliance with the NAAQS is determined by a 3-year average of the 99th percentile values which is rounded to the nearest 10 ug/m3 (e.g., 154 ug/m3 rounds to 150 ug/m3 which is in compliance). - Note: PM10 collected at ambient conditions (i.e. low volume method) is not used for compliance purposes
+- Code for abbreviations: (Cont) Continuous monitor; (HV) Manual monitor, High Volume Method; (LV) Manual monitor, Low Volume Method. - Compliance with the NAAQS is determined by a 3-year average of the 99th percentile values which is rounded to the nearest 10 ug/m3 (e.g., 154 ug/m3 rounds to 150 ug/m3 which is in compliance). - PM10 collected at ambient conditions (i.e., low volume method) is not used for compliance purposes. - Sloss and ABC are Special Purpose Monitors and, therefore, not used for compliance purposes.